 Indefinite hosting begins at a not unreasonable $12, which will get you 3 hours of content.
 From there, the more content you have, the more you’ll pay.

 You can also pay extra for a couple of ad-ons.
-First there’s 128k optimisation.
+First, there’s 128k optimization.
 For non-tech types, this means higher audio quality, which is nice to have if your podcasts are heavy on music

-Buzzsprout also offer transcription for ¢10 per minute.
+Buzzsprout also offers transcription for ¢10 per minute.
 This has two benefits.
 One, you don’t have to upload your own scripts.
 Two, it boosts your SEO without much effort.

 On paper, PodBean has an awful lot going for it.
-First up, it’s got a perfectly usable free version.
+First up, it’s got a perfectly usable free version as you’ll notice in the comments left on this PodBean review.
 At least, you can store 5 hours of audio indefinitely, which should be more than enough to get your feet wet.

 For unlimited content, you’re looking at $9 a month.
 Not exactly breaking the bank.
 For your $9, you actually get an incredible amount.
 This seems to be the cheapest option if you also need a website with a custom URL.